 Admission Requirements.
-Admission to either the Master of Science or Doctor of Philosophy degree program requires graduation from a chemical engineering curriculum approved by the Accreditation Board for Engineering and Technology (ABET).
-Graduates from other curricula should submit transcripts to the head of the School of Chemical Engineering for evaluation.
+Admission to either the Master of Science or Doctor of Philosophy degree program requires graduation from a chemical engineering curriculum approved by the Accreditation Board for Engineering and Technology (ABET) or a recognized equivalent from any international program.